Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Experiment

-To further examine whether our proposed enhancement to the extra module \textit{Relational Chain Reasoning Module} ia an advanced and obvious improvements, we analyse the reasoning performance of first module \textit{Answer Filtering Module} and put the answer distributions with prediction in Table~\ref{comparison_hit1}.
-In Table~\ref{comparison_hit1}, as we can see that if we regard the scored candidate entities provided by this module as the final answer, the $hit@1$ accuracy rate drops a lot compared to $hit@5$ and $hit@10$.
+To further examine whether our proposed enhancement to the extra module \textit{Relational Chain Reasoning Module} with advanced and obvious improvements, we analyze the reasoning performance of first module \textit{Answer Filtering Module} and show the answer distributions with prediction in Table~\ref{comparison_hit1}.
+In Table~\ref{comparison_hit1}, as we can see that, if we regard the scored candidate entities provided by this module as the final answer, the $hit@1$ accuracy rate drops markedly compared to $hit@5$ and $hit@10$.
 This observation indicates that the model which does not consider relational chain order and relation type achieves very poor performance and proves the necessity and superiority of our proposed module, the \textit{Relational Chain Reasoning Module}.

-Furthermore, from Table~\ref{comparison_hit1}, we can clearly observe that almost right answers of our used datasets collectively distribute in the top-5 of our model's predictions.
-Due to this high recall rate of our first module, the \textit{Answer Filtering Module}, we think we can only rely on a few top-scoring candidates (such as top-15, top-10, or even top-5) to further filter the final answer more accurately.
-So during our model training and inference experiments, we tried several experimental schemes and we consider the number of top-scoring candidates, specifically, how to select candidates to automatically generate positive or negative samples and how to cut the top-N candidates for the sub-module \textit{Relational Chain Reasoning Module} inference.
+Furthermore, from Table~\ref{comparison_hit1}, we can clearly observe that almost right answers of our used datasets are collectively distributed in the top-5 of our model's predictions.
+Due to the high recall rate of our first module, the \textit{Answer Filtering Module}, we think we can only rely on a few top-scoring candidates (such as top-15, top-10, or even top-5) to further filter the final answer more accurately.
+So, during our model training and inference experiments, we tried several experimental schemes and considered the number of top-scoring candidates specifically, how to select candidates to automatically generate positive or negative samples and how to cut the top-N candidates for the sub-module \textit{Relational Chain Reasoning Module} inference.
 The related experimental details are shown in Sec.~\ref{topNanalysis}.